SmithBWare89/Drinkology/README.md

 # Drinkology :tropical_drink:

 ## Description
-Drinkology was created to allow end users to look up cocktail recipes, and master the art of mixology in the comfort of their own home.
+"Drinkology" was created to allow end users to look up cocktail recipes, and master the art of mixology in the comfort of their own home.
-Members are able to sign in,save receipes to their account and leave reviews.
+Members are able to sign in,save recipes to their account and leave reviews.

 ---